sainsay/HSA/README.md

 To enable the implementation, define ```#define HSA_IMPLEMENTATION``` before including.

 to disable ```assert()``` define ```#define HSA_DONT_ASSERT``` this might be required by some application to be able to distribute it.
 Do not disable ```assert()``` if not absolutely necessary.

+To use the allocators with STL containers and smart pointers use the STLAllocatorWrapper class.
+Pass an Allocator in ```STLAllocatorWrapper::STLAllocatorWrapper( Allocator* )``` and give the newly created STLAllocatorWrapper to a container when it is created. see example_STL in the examples.

 ## extend
 All allocators except the bitmap allocator are written in such a way that you can inherit from them.
-A base class ```Allocator``` is provided so that it is possible to write allocators that are compatible with the allocators that are provided.
+A base class ```Allocator``` is provided so that it is possible to write allocators that are compatible with the allocators that are provided. see example_system_allocator in the examples

 # implementation
 ---